đ¶ Unlock Your Dog's Superpower with Scent Work

 đ Dogs have up to 300 million.

-Your dogâs nose can detect smells in parts per trillionâthe equivalent of detecting a single drop of blood in 20 Olympic-sized swimming pools.
+Your dogâs nose can detect smells in parts per trillionâthe equivalent of finding a single drop of blood in 20 Olympic-sized swimming pools.

-Whatâs amazing is: your pet dog has this same abilityâjust waiting to be used.
+Whatâs remarkable is that your pet dog has this same abilityâjust waiting to be used.

 đ§ Why Pet Dogs Need Scent Work Too